 - Optionally, apply a line symbol to the clipping edges by specifying a Border symbol, Color, and Line width.

-- Click OK to apply the clipping and close the Map Properties dialog box.
+- Click Apply to view the clipping changes, or click OK to apply changes and close the Map Properties dialog box.